Scarlett (Ripley novel): Plot summary

-As Ballyhara is restored, Scarlett eagerly awaits the birth of her child, praying for it to be a girl and vowing to be a good mother.
+As Ballyhara is restored, Scarlett eagerly awaits the birth of her child, praying for a girl and vowing to be a good mother.
 She is well respected by the townspeople and her family, earning her a reputation as a hard worker.
 She becomes known as The O'Hara, a title reserved for the undisputed leader of a family clan.

 On Halloween night, her water breaks.
 Her housekeeper, Mrs. Fitzpatrick, and the midwife whom Colum summons are unable to handle the situation, and it appears that Scarlett will die.
 Instead, she is saved by a wise old woman who lives near the haunted tower.
-The caesarean birth is successful, but internal damage is done to Scarlett, who can no longer have children.
-The baby, a girl, is born with dark skin like Rhett's, but with blue eyes that slowly turn green.
+The caesarean birth is successful, but Scarlett can no longer have children.
+A girl is born with dark skin like Rhett's, but with blue eyes that slowly turn green.
 Scarlett names her Katie Colum O'Hara, and calls her "Cat" because of her green eyes.

 Ashley Wilkes—her past lover, whom she wished to marry during her youth—proposes to Scarlett.
 She is grateful but kindly declines, telling him that she is not interested in marrying him.
 Instead, Scarlett and Ashley decide to remain friends.

-After Scarlett has settled down in Ballyhara, she runs into Rhett a number of times—in America while she is on the boat to Boston, at a fair where she admits she still loves him, and at a foxhunt a week later.
+After Scarlett has settled in Ballyhara, she runs into Rhett several times—in America while she is on the boat to Boston, at a fair where she admits she still loves him, and at a foxhunt a week later.
 He still does not know he has a child.
-He then seeks her out at a society ball and Scarlett realizes he still loves her.
+When he seeks her out at a society ball, Scarlett realizes he still loves her.

 Lord Fenton, one of the wealthiest men in Europe, pursues Scarlett, wanting to marry her.
 He wants Scarlett to bear his children after seeing Cat's fiery spirit and fearlessness.
 He also plans to unite their estates; he owns Adamstown, the land adjacent to Scarlett's.
-Angered by his arrogance, Scarlett refuses and orders him out of her house.
-Scarlett leaves for Dublin for her yearly visit for parties and hunts.
-She later decides to accept Lord Fenton when she hears that Anne is pregnant with Rhett’s child.
+Angered by his arrogance, Scarlett refuses and orders him to leave.
+Scarlett departs for Dublin for her yearly visit for parties and hunts.
+She later decides to accept Lord Fenton when she hears that Anne is pregnant with Rhett's child.